 Both NZSIS and GCSB are subject to a range of oversight mechanisms.

 The most immediate oversight of GCSB and NZSIS is the internal management oversight exercised day-to-day by those agencies’ leadership teams.
 Good internal oversight provides a reliable “compass” and a solid compliance culture.

 The Intelligence and Security Committee (ISC) is the Parliamentary oversight committee for the intelligence agencies, and examines issues of efficacy and efficiency, budgetary matters and policy settings.
-It is established under the Intelligence and Security Committee Act 1996 as a statutory committee of Parliament.

 The functions of the ISC are: